 - independent study courses

-A student shall be exempted from payment of higher tuition for any course repeated in the final semester or term before graduation if the course is taken for the purpose of receiving a grade that will satisfy a degree requirement.
-This exemption applies only for one semester and doesn't affect the university's ability to charge a higher tuition rate for courses that cannot be reported for funding for other reasons, such as the excess credit hour limit.
+A student may be exempted from payment of higher tuition for any course repeated in the final semester or term before graduation if the course is taken for the purpose of receiving a grade that will satisfy a degree requirement.
+This exemption applies only for the student's final semester and doesn't affect the university's ability to charge a higher tuition rate for courses that cannot be reported for funding for other reasons, such as the excess credit hour limit.
 To be exempted from payment of higher tuition for any course repeated in the final semester or term before graduation, students should submit a fiscal appeal within 60 days of the last day of the semester in which they graduate.
 Once the fiscal appeal has been approved, the student will be reimbursed for the 3-Peat fees paid during their final semester that satisfy degree requirements as long as the student's bill is paid in full; otherwise, the 3-Peat fees will be credited to the outstanding balance.

 Note: Students who are subject to both Excessive Undergraduate Credit Hours and the 3-Peat Tuition will not be penalized twice.
 They will only pay an additional $200 per semester credit hour for those courses.